aman29aug/FetchReward-API/README.md

-   3)  The third and the last api is just to show how many points left from each payer to hit that api it is a Get Method and hot the api http://localhost:8080/v1/api/deduct/1     here the last /1 is nothing but the userId you want the payerName transactions with
+   3)  The third and the last api is just to show how many points left from each payer to hit that api it is a Get Method and hot the api http://localhost:8080/v1/api/deduct/1     here the last /1 is nothing but the userId you want the payerName transactions with.

+   About my classes and Packages:

+   I have my main class of Spring Boot in package ( com.rewardsSystem.rewards) this has the main application from where you will run the application.

+   then I have the controller, model, and Repository classes in which my main code logic is written in the controoler class only.